Online Master’s Degrees in School Counseling

 Check out the specialized requirements for credentialing within each state on the school counselor career and licensure page.

-Program accreditation for online master’s degrees in school and guidance counseling is overseen by the American School Counselors Association (ASCA) Specialized Professional Association (SPA) under the Council for the Accreditation of Educator Preparation (CAEP), which was formerly known as the National Council for Accreditation of Teacher Education (NCATE).
+Program accreditation for online master’s degrees in school counseling is overseen by the American School Counselors Association (ASCA) Specialized Professional Association (SPA) under the Council for the Accreditation of Educator Preparation (CAEP), which was formerly known as the National Council for Accreditation of Teacher Education (NCATE).
 Another program, the Council for Accreditation of Counseling & Related Educational Programs, or CACREP, certifies counseling education programs.

 CACREP standards address faculty requirements, credit-hour and internship requirements, student and faculty evaluation, and other issues.
 CAEP SPA standards address student knowledge only.
 The ASCA’s FAQs explain that while there are some similarities between the two sets of standards, the ASCA standards focus on the essential knowledge and skills necessary to be a successful school counselor.
 CACREP standards do not differentiate between school counselors and clinical counselors.